 So, I did it.
 I texted “HELLO” to 741741.
 In less than a minute, a prepared text response came back to me offering a little more information about the text line.
 I keyed in: “This is not a crisis.
 I’m a therapist in SC seeking additional resources for patients.”

 Another text message showed on my phone screen indicating someone would be with me soon.
 And yes, within all of 1-2 minutes, a person began to respond directly to my notification.
 The message to me indicated that there was indeed someone responding, and that the service exists to help those experiencing suicidal thoughts.

 Satisfied, I have since ordered socks and a wrist bracelet emblazoned with “741-741.”
 I’m a walking billboard now to promote this resource and encourage anyone who thinks that no one hears you or cares about you to reach out and say, “HELLO.”

-Dede Norungolo, MRC, CRC, LPC, is a licensed professional counselor on the Pastoral Care team at Bapist Easley Hospital.
+Dede Norungolo, MRC, CRC, LPC, is a licensed professional counselor with Bapist Easley Counseling.